The Personal Development Curriculum

 Details about the curriculum structure:

 The curriculum gives equal weighting to the PSHE themes of Health and Wellbeing, Relationships and Sex Education (SRE), and Careers and Economic Wellbeing.
-RE is also a fundamental strand which is taught throughout these topics.
+RE is also a fundamental strand which is taught under our diversity key.
 It is vital students gain an understanding about each of these topic areas and as such the curriculum is spiralled to ensure that appropriate knowledge is acquired at the right developmental stages for each student at Temple Moor.
 This allows students to explore key concepts from past years and continually build on them, which is of increasing importance because of the dynamic and diverse Britain we live in today.

 The curriculum is built around the following 6 keys:

 No one Personal Development Key is studied in isolation, the keys interweave amongst each other, allowing for greater understanding about key concepts and ideas.
-Students are able to formulate links between key concepts and apply them regularly in Personal Development lessons and across their entire curriculum.
-Students are able incorporate the principles of Fundamental British Values, SMSC and Religious contexts’ to the curriculum to understand different viewpoints and social issues.
+Within the Personal Development curriculum we aim to make links between our keys and incorporate the principles of Fundamental British Values, SMSC and Religious contexts to the curriculum to understand different viewpoints and social issues.

 What will students study?